 The Squish MTB 26 has an RRP of £430 and is available from Squish's network of local bike shops.

-Scott have five different 26" wheel kids mountain bikes in the sub £500 category.
-The 21 speed entry level Scott Roxter 620 and the Contessa 610 both come equipped with V-brakes and forks with 80mm of travel, weigh in at 13.5kg and cost £380.
-At that price you're probably better looking at the Giant or Orbea, which come with disc brakes and 100mm of travel.
+Scott have several different 26" wheel kids mountain bikes in the sub £500 category for 2020.
+The 21 speed entry level Scott Roxter and the Contessa both come equipped with V-brakes and forks with 80mm of travel, an alloy frame and cost £449.
+At that price you should also look at the Giant or Orbea, which come with disc brakes and 100mm of travel.

 Voodoo have developed a reputation for building good quality mountain bikes at a very reasonable price.
 The Nzumbi is no exception, with a pretty good setup for the cost.
 There's a 9 speed single chainring setup with Shimano Altus shifters and rear mech.

 An SR Suntour XCR magnesium air fork gives 120mm travel at the front, while braking comes courtesy of Tektro M286 hydraulic discs.
-A liberal smattering of own brand finishing kit here and there and you've got a stunning looking, very orange, proper mountain bike for £400.
+A liberal smattering of own-brand finishing kit here and there and you've got a stunning looking, very orange, proper mountain bike for less than £400.